 D12.
-Report the lowest grade earned for any course that may be transferred for r credit: \Rightarrow D13. .
-Maximum number of credits or courses that may be transferred from a tv wo-year institution: Nu Number: Unit type: D14. .
-Maximum number of credits or courses that may be transferred from a fo our-year institution: Nu Number: Unit type: D15.
-Minimum number of credits that transfers must complete at your institut degree: ⇒ ion to earn an associate D16. degree: 1 2 ion to earn a bachelor' $\Rightarrow 216$ D17.
-Describe other transfer credit policies: ⇒ Transfer students must spend 2 years as full-time students and earn 2 including courses to satisfy math and science core curriculum require D18-D 3-D22: Military Service Transfer Credit Policies D18.
-Do Does your institution accept the following military/veteran transfer credits: Am American Council on Education (ACE) ☐ Yes ☒ No Col College Level Examination Program (CLEP) ☐ Yes ☒ No DA DANTES Subject Standardized Tests (DSST) ☐ Yes ☑ No • Maximum number of credits or courses that may be transferred based on mi uated by the American Council on Education (ACE): litary education Nu Number: Unit type:
+Report the lowest grade earned for any course that may be transferred for credit: \Rightarrow D13.
+Maximum number of credits or courses that may be transferred from a two-year institution: Number: Unit type: D14 .
+Maximum number of credits or courses that may be transferred from a four-year institution: Number: Unit type: D15.
+Minimum number of credits that transfers must complete at your institution to earn an associate degree: ⇒ D16.
+Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree: $\Rightarrow 216$ D17.
+Describe other transfer credit policies: ⇒ Transfer students must spend 2 years as full-time students and earn 216 units at Caltech, not including courses to satisfy math and science core curriculum requirements.
+D18-D22: Military Service Transfer Credit Policies D18.
+Does your institution accept the following military/veteran transfer credits: American Council on Education (ACE) ☐ Yes ☑ No College Level Examination Program (CLEP) DANTES Subject Standardized Tests (DSST) ☐ Yes ☑ No D19.
+Maximum number of credits or courses that may be transferred based on military education evaluated by the American Council on Education (ACE): Number: Unit type: